Insights From the Dean of Peace

 Tips for Peaceful and Joyful Living

-Wednesday: Today I think about the things that I believe are essential in a relationship.
+I think about the things in my life that I feel are out of my control.

 Dean Van Leuven is a psychologist, conducts workshops and is the author of A Peaceful New World and many other books dealing with quality of life issues.
 Contact him on the web at: www.DeanOfPeace.com